Do You Get Shin Pain After Running?

 It’s best for the runner to follow a prescribed return to run program.
 I give the runner a schedule every week and then fortnightly for the first four weeks of running — sometimes longer.

 The time frames for my return to run programs are on a case-by-case basis, depending on the athlete’s goals, injury history, running volume and body condition.
-On a return-to-running program, it is critical that the runner perform self-checks on his or her shin for any tenderness to touch (just push the area), and occasionally do the hop test.
+On a return to running program, it is critical that the runner perform self-checks on his or her shin for any tenderness to touch (just push the area), and occasionally do the hop test.
+Knowing that the answer to ‘can you run through shin splints’ is a firm no, it’s clear that at the first signs of a return of your symptoms, it’s time to ease-up on the running.